Indoor air quality

 quality of your home.

-to indoor allergens or have respiratory problems, spending winter indoors can actually
+are sensitive to indoor allergens or have respiratory problems, spending winter

 Indoor air quality tends to be worse in the winter months because there is